galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 ### People + resource inputs = project outputs

-- An equation that summarises the Galaxy project in three broad categories
+- An equation that summarises the Galaxy project as three interacting components
-- More explanation of those top level categories are in the optional material below
+- More explanation of those components are in the detail below
-- The field guide separates those three componenents into distinct sections.
+- The field guide separates those three components artificially.
 - The project depends on them all, working efficiently together.

 > <details-title>People working together make the project possible</details-title>